 Bike Clinic is intended for everyone!
 Seriously.
 Lycra-clad speedracer?
 Dirty cut-offs retrogrouch?
 Sweet.
 First, you will have to grin and bear some basic safety instructions and rules of the road, but then we ride.
 We'll pedal to a local custom frame builder for a facility tour.
 We'll pedal to a shop to learn about working on our bikes.
 We'll pedal to a local brewery to learn about how bikes have impacted their business.
 We'll pedal to farmers markets.
 We'll get to talk to long-distance touring riders about their experiences.
 We'll even pedal around just to pedal around.
 It is certainly intended to be a fluid experience, so plan on bringing your own ideas of what you want to do.
 Your hands will get dirty from working on your bike, and you'll get a bit sweaty, but you'll love it.
 If you don't have a bike, we'll find one for you.
 Too cool to wear a helmet?
 Don't sign up.
 Otherwise, I look forward to riding with you!

 Instructor: Rodney SofichThis course will introduce you to the indoor world of pulling plastic at the local haunts of Portland.
 We head to the Circuit Bouldering gyms for this 7-week course.
-There is a $55 fee for the course that is billed to your student account that gives you a 7-week unlimited use pass to any Circuit Bouldering gym.
+There is a course fee that is billed to the student account that gives you a 7-week unlimited use pass to any Circuit Bouldering gym.
 This allows you to hone your craft outside of class when you have some free time.
 We provide transportation and professional instruction on the night you are registered for the course.

 Instructor: Jennifer Edelson